THOMAS KRAMER

 Albinism

-Albinism is a genetic condition that prohibits or reduces the amount of melanin pigment formed in the skin, hair and/or eyes.
-In his type, it completely inhibits the production of melanin.
-Albinism occurs all throughout the world.
-In China, where he was born, OCA1A affects about 1 in 90,000 people.
+Albinism is a genetic condition that inhibits or reduces the production of melanin pigment in the skin, hair, and eyes.
+In my case, the condition completely prevents melanin production.
+Albinism can be found worldwide; in China, where I was born, the OCA1A type affects approximately 1 in 90,000 people.